-Women’s cycling is certainly on a growing trajectory and many leading bike brands are starting to pay serious attention to this growing market.
+Women’s cycling is certainly on a growing trajectory, and many leading bike brands are starting to pay serious attention to this growing market.

 It goes beyond just the frame geometry.

-We’ve detailed them here.
+On this page, I’ll share with you what you can expect in a women-specific road bike and some of the popular models available today.
 These days, you have several good choices depending on your budget and your preferred type of riding.

 Cannondale Synapse AL Women